rust-lang/book/src/ch10-03-lifetime-syntax.md

 The function signature now tells Rust that for some lifetime `'a`, the function takes two parameters, both of which are string slices that live at least as long as lifetime `'a`.
-The function signature also tells Rust that the string slice returned from the function will live at least as long as lifetime `'a`.
+The function signature also tells Rust that the string slice returned from the function will live at most as long as lifetime `'a`.
 In practice, it means that the lifetime of the reference returned by the `longest` function is the same as the smaller of the lifetimes of the values referred to by the function arguments.
 These relationships are what we want